 Whether users are giving their consent should be obvious – and they should understand the full scope of what it entails.

-Consent requirements can involve either opting in or opting out of data collection.
-Our guide explains the difference.
+Consent requirements can involve whether users must opt in or opt out of data collection.
+Our opt in opt out guide explains the difference.

 Three Other Notable GDPR Lawsuits and Fines